dr-leo/pandaSDMX/doc/usage.rst

 We can extract the DSD's ID from the dataflow definition and download the DSD together with all artefacts that it refers to and that refer to it.
-We set the ``params`` keyword argument explicitly to show how it works.
+We set the ``params`` keyword argument explicitly to the default value to show how it works.

 .. ipython:: python

-    dsd_id = cat_resp.dataflows.EXR.structure.id
+    dsd_id = cat_response.dataflow.EXR.structure.id
     dsd_id
     refs = dict(references = 'all')
-    dsd_resp = ecb.get(resource_type = 'datastructure', resource_id = dsd_id, params = refs)
+    dsd_response = ecb.datastructure(resource_id = dsd_id, params = refs)
-    dsd = dsd_resp.datastructures[dsd_id]
+    dsd = dsd_response.datastructure[dsd_id]

-A DSD essentially defines two things:
+A DSD essentially defines three things:

-* the dimensions of the datasets of this dataflow, i.e. the order and names of the dimensions and the permissible values or the data type for each dimension, and
+* the dimensions of the datasets of this dataflow, i.e. the order and names of the dimensions and the allowed values or the data type for each dimension, and
-* the attributes, i.e. their names, permissible values and where each may be attached.
+* the attributes, i.e. their names, allowed values and where each may be attached.
 There are four possible attachment points:

   - at the individual observation